AI for Coaches

 Here's the breakdown for a coach with 15-20 active clients:

-Task Manual Time With OpenClaw Weekly Savings
+Task Manual Time With Claude Code Weekly Savings

 Client onboarding (3-4/month) 45 min each 5 min review ~40 min/client